 People with learning disabilities may be at greater risk of infection because of other health conditions or routines and/or behaviours.
 It is important that staff are aware of the risks to each person and reduce them as much as possible.
+Remember respiratory disease is the biggest cause of death, so flu & covid boosters are important to reduce people's risks.
+Learning from Lives and Deaths - people with a learning disability and autistic people (LeDeR) - King's College London (kcl.ac.uk)

-This will mean significant changes to the person's care and support which will require an update in their care plan.
-If the person needs to exercise or access to the community as part of their care plan, it is important to manage the risk and support them to remain as safe as possible.
+When the person accesses the community, it is important to manage the risk and support them to remain as safe as possible.